smm001/16S_ppm_public/README.md

 \
 *(ii)* from nucleotide sequences with quality scores (in fastq format); it returns the taxonomic classification (output folder: inputname_results_fromfasta)
 \
+\
+If you need to run the pipeline on raw sequencing data, a version can be found here https://github.com/smm001/16S_ppm_complete/
+\

 To run *(i)*:
 #### python run_from_fasta.py input.fasta